About Anthropology at the University of Florida

 Characteristics of the Department

 Many faculty conduct research at the boundaries of standard anthropological research.
 UF Anthropology and its faculty have gained national attention and high regard for conscientiously maintaining a holistic approach that is fostered by making connections across methodological and disciplinary borders.
-See our press page.
+Explore our press page for updates on the department.
 The department has a high number of faculty with joint appointments in other campus units.
 Many department faculty are actively involved in research and teaching with other campus units.

 The department values both “academic” and “applied” research.
 By both choice and training, a high proportion of graduate degree holders pursue careers outside of academia.